jordanabryan/blog-backend/README.md

-# blog-backend
+# PHP Blog Backend
-PHP api, security and login for a blog
+A simple REST CRUD PHP API, for a development blog